EXPRESSIONS USED IN RESTAURANTS IN FRANCE (bill, tip, lunch, dinner, etc)

 • 13:40 - Conclusion and thank you 🙂

-📘Feel free to like the video and ask any questions or comments in comments!
+📘Feel free to like the video and ask any questions or comments in the comments!

 TRANSCRIPT OF THE VIDEO

-Hello to all of you.
-I hope you are well, that you are having a good summer and that your French learning is going well.
-So today, we are going to talk about the restaurant.
-The restaurant is a must if you come to France.
-It is therefore essential to learn vocabulary and expressions that will be useful in French once you are in a restaurant in France or in a country where French is spoken.
+Hello everyone.
+I hope you're well, having a great summer and learning French.
+So today we're going to talk about the restaurant.
+Restaurants are a must if you're coming to France.
+So it's essential to learn vocabulary and expressions that will be useful in French once you're in a restaurant in France or in a country where French is spoken.
 Before you start, remember to activate the subtitles just below.

 This will help you understand the video better.
-To see more videos, think of subscribing to the HelloFrench channel.
-So first of all, we are going to make a little reminder of the different meals in France, so the different times when we eat during the day.
+To see more videos, don't forget to subscribe to the HelloFrench channel.
+So first, let's take a quick look at the different meals in France, and the different times we eat during the day.
 There are three meals in France.
-The first one is the breakfast.
-This is the meal we have in the morning.
-At noon, we call it lunch.
+The first is breakfast.
+This is the meal we eat in the morning.
+At lunchtime, we call it luncheon.
 In the evening, we call it dinner.

-There may also be a fourth meal between lunch and dinner, which is called the snack or "four o'clock".
-Generally, this is more of a meal time for children.
-We'll eat something sweet, but as an adult, you can also have a snack or a four-hour meal, if you wish.
-Now let's get to the heart of the matter.
-When you walk into a restaurant, you should ask if there is room for you.
+There may also be a fourth meal between lunch and dinner, called the afternoon snack or "four-hour meal".
+Generally speaking, this is a mealtime for children.
+We tend to eat something sweet, but as an adult, you can also have a snack or a four-hour meal, if you wish.
+Let's get to the heart of the matter.
+When you enter a restaurant, you need to ask if there's room for you.

-You can say "Hi, do you have a table for two for dinner?
-Or "Hi, there are three of us for lunch.
+You could say "Good evening, would you have a table for two for dinner?
+Or "Hello, there are three of us for lunch.
 Is there room?"
-You can also say "Hi, do you have a table for two?"
-The server may ask if you have a reservation.
-So, if you called ahead to reserve a table, he or she may say, "Do you have a reservation?" or "Do you have a reservation?"
-If you have a reservation, you can answer "Yes, I have a reservation under - your name -".
+Alternatively, you could say "Hello, do you have a table for two?"
+The waiter may ask if you have a reservation.
+So, if you've called ahead to reserve a table, he might say "Do you have a reservation?" or "Have you made a reservation?"
+If you have a reservation, you can answer "Yes, I have a reservation for - your name -".

-So, for example, I could say "Yes, I have a reservation for four people in the name of Elisabeth".
-When you enter the restaurant, if you have a reservation, you can directly say "Hello, I have a reservation for two people in the name of - with your name - .
-So again, I could say when entering a restaurant "Hello, I have a reservation for two people under the name of Elisabeth".
-Once you are seated, the waiter or waitress, that is to say the person who takes care of you in the restaurant, may ask you if you would like an aperitif.
+So, for example, I could say "Yes, I have a reservation for four people under the name of Elisabeth".
+When you enter the restaurant, if you have a reservation, you can say "Hello, I have a reservation for two people in the name of - with your name - .
+So again, I could say when entering a restaurant "Hello, I have a reservation for two in the name of Elisabeth".
+Once you're seated, the waiter or waitress - in other words, the person who takes care of you in the restaurant - might ask you if you'd like an aperitif.

-This is done a lot, especially at dinner time.
-An aperitif is a drink, alcoholic or not, that you will drink while waiting for the dishes, while the dishes are being prepared, being cooked.
-The waiter will ask you "Would you like an aperitif?" or "Would you like to have an aperitif?"
-This can be a cocktail, a juice, an alcohol.
-If you don't want an appetizer, you can simply answer "no thank you, that's nice" or simply "no thank you".
+This is done a lot, especially at dinnertime.
+An aperitif is a drink, alcoholic or non-alcoholic, that you drink while waiting for the food to be served, while the food is being prepared or cooked.
+The waiter will ask you "Would you like an aperitif?" or "Would you like to take an aperitif?"
+This can be a cocktail, a fruit juice or an alcoholic beverage.
+If you don't want an aperitif, you can simply answer "no thanks, that's nice" or simply "no thanks".

-So, the expression we use to say that we want to choose a dish outside of this formula, outside of the menu, is to take an à la carte dish.
-So, for example, when your waiter asks you "do you want a menu?" and you want to take a dish from the menu, you can answer "no thanks, I'll take a dish from the menu".
-A few minutes or a few dozen minutes after bringing you the menu, your waitress or waiter is going to come back and ask you "did you choose?" or "did you make your choice?"
+So, the expression we use to say that we want to choose a dish outside this formula, outside the menu, is to take an à la carte dish.
+So, for example, when your waiter asks you "would you like a menu?" and you want to take a dish from the menu, you can reply "no thanks, I'll take an à la carte dish".
+A few minutes or tens of minutes after bringing you the menu, your waitress or waiter will come back and ask you "have you chosen?" or "have you made your choice?".

-This is a polite way to ask if they can take the order.
-If you have chosen, simply answer "yes" and start saying the dishes you would like to order.
+This is a polite way of asking if he can take your order.
+If you've chosen, simply answer "yes" and start saying which dishes you'd like to order.
 If you haven't had time to choose, feel free to say "no, not yet, could you come back in a few minutes?"
-Once you have chosen your dishes to place your order, you can say "I'll take" and then say the name of the dish.
-For example, you can say "I'll have the carpaccio as an appetizer and the steak as a main course."
+Once you've chosen your dishes to place your order, you can say "I'll take" and then say the name of the dish.
+For example, you could say "I'll have the carpaccio as a starter and the steak as a main course".

-If you want to have an appetizer to share, for example with two people, you can say "for appetizers, we'll have the eggs mayonnaise to share."
-That way your server knows to bring two pairs of cutlery so you can share.
-This is especially done for desserts, for example you can also say "we'll have the tiramisu to share."
-This way your server knows to bring two spoons and not one.
+If you want to have an appetizer to share, for example for two, you can say "for appetizers, we'll have the eggs mayonnaise to share."
+That way, your waiter knows to bring two pairs of cutlery for you to share.
+This is especially true for desserts: for example, you can also say "we'll have the tiramisu to share".
+This way, your waiter knows to bring two spoons and not one.

 If you have meat, if you choose a meat dish, your waiter or waitress may ask you how you want it cooked.